- You will use the Observation Guide as you proceed to the core interviews

 Flexibility usually refers to following patient cues, although sometimes it reflects bridging or transitional statements indicating a change in direction of the interview by the physician.
 (See the general commentary for more on this issue.)

 As the information gathering progresses, decide what to note in the Observation Guide about the quantity and quality of biomedical information.
 For instance, there is an inquiry about thyroid disease.
-Note how many questions are asked as well as the patient’s verbal and non-verbal response: (“Another thing to add to my long list of problems”).
+Note how many questions are asked as well as the patient’s verbal and non-verbal response (“Another thing to add to my long list of problems”).
 As you think about this part of the interview, look at the categories in the Observation Guide under “Listening style.”
-In response to the patient’s verbal and non-verbal behaviours, the physician smiles, says “Yeah” and explains her thoughts that thyroid can cause weight gain.
+In response to the patient’s verbal and non-verbal behaviours, the physician smiles, says “Yeah” and explains his thoughts that thyroid can cause weight gain.

 - Is this an example of finding common ground?